thoberth/Override/level04/walkthrough.md

 understanding the main:
 - a fork is called, and ptrace is used to keep an eye on
-- if exec() is called the child is called so we cannot use it in our shellcode
+- if exec() is called the child is killed so we cannot use it in our shellcode

 ## setting to follow child process